MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-customize-view-based-on-column-status.md

 search.app:
   - PowerApps
 ---
-# How to customize an app screen based on column status inside a SharePoint list
+# Customize an app screen based on column status inside a SharePoint list

 In this scenario article, you'll learn how to customize an app screen based on column status inside a SharePoint list.
 You can customize forms for supported lists or libraries, and you can also create apps for lists or libraries.